ClearBlade/nodejs-iot/samples/mqtt_example/README.md

 # Sending a configuration update

-For `listenForConfigMessages` example, try sending a config update to the device while the client is running.
+For the `listenForConfigMessages` example, try sending a config update to the device while the client is running.
 This can be done via the ClearBlade IoT Core UI.

 # Reading the messages written by the sample client